The 'Grand

 Masonic writers (particularly those AFTER the 'age of realism' arrived in

-Freemasonry in the late 1800s, after the death of Mackey) who stridently disagree.
+Freemasonry in the late 1800s, and well after the death of Mackey) who stridently disagree.
 Even

 contemporaries of Mackey claimed he was wrong in his